AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-message-chat.md

 ## Customize the navigation bar

-The navigation bars of the conversation list page, chat page, contact list page, group details page, and contact details page use `EaseChatNavigationBar`.
+The navigation bars of the conversation list page, chat page, contact list page, group details page, and contact details page use `ChatNavigationBar`.
 If the navigation bar does not meet your needs, you can customize it by overriding the method and passing in the customized navigation class.
 For details about the title, background color, button image, and avatar, see [Customize the conversation list](customize-conversation-list.md).

 ## Customize the message list cells